Shreyashi071/Sales-Dashboard/README.md

 File Format - .pbix for development and .png for dashboard previews.

-Data source:
+📊 Data Source:

 The dataset was sourced from Kaggle's publicly available Superstore Sales data for analysis and visualization purposes.

-Highlights:
+⭐ Project Highlights

 Business problem

 The goal is to identify which regions, customer segments, and product categories are impacting sales and profit performance to support data-driven decisions in marketing, inventory, and operations.

-Key Questions:
+❓ Key Analysis Questions:

 1.Which regions and states are driving the highest and lowest sales and profits?
 ----This helps identify top-performing areas and regions needing strategic focus or support.